keithstellyes/mips-tutorial/chapters/07-guess_the_num.md

 And of course, we need the final condition for if the user's number is too small.
-We've already tested for too great, and equal, so if this part of the instructions is hit, then we don't have to do a comparison to know the input is too small, so we can use a simple jump.
+We've already tested for too great, and equal, so if this part of the instructions is reached, then we don't have to do a comparison to know the input is too small, so we can use a simple jump.

 	j toosmall

-Now, let's write those referenced sections of code.
+Let's write those referenced sections of code.
 Let's write the ``toobig`` section.
 It just needs to print out the number was too big, and then go back to the beginning of the loop.